kabanero-io/draft-guide-working-with-pipelines/pipelines.md

 ### Updating default tasks and pipelines

 The default tasks and pipelines can be updated by forking the Kabanero Pipelines repo and editing the files under `pipelines/incubator`.
 The easiest way to generate the archive for use by the Kabanero CRD is to run the [package.sh](https://github.com/kabanero-io/kabanero-pipelines/blob/master/ci/package.sh) script.
 The script generates the archive file with the necessary pipeline artifacts and a `manifest.yaml` file that describes the contents of the archive.
+Copy the package.sh file to the root directory of your pipelines project and run it.
+It will generate the pipelines archive file under `ci/assests`.

-Alternatively, you can run the Travis build against a release of your pipelines repo, which also generates an archive file and a `manifest.yaml` file.
+Alternatively, you can run the Travis build against a release of your pipelines repo, which also generates an archive file with a `manifest.yaml` file and will attach it to your release.

 <!--
 // =================================================================================================